-The following table presents the approximate value of (i) the severance benefits for the named executive officers under the Executive Severance Plan had a Qualified Termination of Employment under the plan occurred on December 31, 2007; (ii) the severance benefits for the named executive officers, other than Mr. Black, under our severance pay plans if an involuntary termination related to our Global Business Plan had occurred on December 31, 2007; (iii) the severance benefits for the named executive officers, other than Mr. Black, under our severance pay plans if an involuntary termination not related to our Global Business Plan had occurred on December 31, 2007; (iv) the severance benefits for Mr. Black under his letter agreement, had an involuntary termination other than for cause or a termination for good reason occurred on December 31, 2007; and (v) the potential payments to Mr. Kalmanson if he had retired on December 31, 2007.
-If applicable, amounts in the table were calculated using the closing price of our common stock on December 31, 2007 of \$69.34 per share.
+The following table presents the approximate value of (i) the severance benefits for the named executive officers under the Executive Severance Plan had a Qualified Termination of Employment under the plan occurred on December 31, 2007; (ii) the severance benefits for the named executive officers, other than Mr. Black, under our severance pay plans if an involuntary termination related to our Global Business Plan had occurred on December 31, 2007; (iii) the severance benefits for the named executive officers, other than Mr. Black, under our severance pay plans if an involuntary termination not related to our Global Business Plan had occurred on December 31, 2007; (iv) the severance benefits for Mr. Black under his letter agreement, had an involuntary termination other than for cause or a termination for good reason occurred on December 31, 2007; and (v) the potential payments to Mr. Kalmanson if he had retired on December 31, 2007 of \$69.34 per share.